pharmbio/pharmbio_package/docs/index.md

 ## Usage

-Here's an example of how you can use this package:
+Here's an html example of how you can use this package:

 ```py
 from pharmbio.dataset import QC